Back to Top

 • type Test customer > define the result object of the query, including their name and type.

-Setp 4 :- Create Resolver Class Model/Resolver/Customer.php
+Setp 4 :- Create a resolver class Model/Resolver/Customer.php

 <?php